sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 SELECT l."commit" FROM lineage l WHERE l.has_lsif_data LIMIT 1
 ```

 This query maintains a worklist (the query-local `lineage` table) seeded by the requested commit, and grows by finding untracked commits that are either a parent (the ancestor `A` direction) or a child (the descendant `D` direction) of a commit already in the worklist and inserting it.
 The table is implicitly ordered by its insertions, so the final select returns the commit with index data that also has the smallest commit distance to the requested commit.
-The `WHERE` clause inside of the CTE is there to limit size of the working table, which can be pathologically large in the case of a large commit graph and no uploads visible from a given commit.
+The `WHERE` clause inside of the CTE is there to limit the size of the working table, which can be pathologically large in the case of a large commit graph and no uploads visible from a given commit.

 #### Example